Scotchester/jellybeans/_posts/2023-04-06-crazy-candy-co-gourmet-jelly-beans.md

 The physical characteristics are identical, of course, so refer back to the previous reviews (linked above) if you want details on those.
-The officialc category ratings match those prior ones, as well.
+The official category ratings match those prior ones, as well.

 <img src="/static/img/crazy-candy-co_sorted.jpg"
      alt="Crazy Candy Co.
 Gourmet Jelly Beans, sorted by flavor">